vadigenguc/clarity-bot-monorepo/docs/Development Plan - SlackPM Bot V4-.md

             *   Receives the individual text transcripts and stitches them together.
             *   Saves the final, complete transcript to the Supabase database (into `document_embeddings` table with `source_type='transcription'`).
             *   Sends a final Slack message to the user (e.g., "Your transcription for `[file_name]` is complete!") to confirm completion.
+- **Docker Image Creation (via Google Cloud Build):** Docker images for both the FastAPI backend and the worker are built using Google Cloud Build, eliminating the need for local Docker Desktop installation on Windows Home editions.

 **3.3 Summarization Engine**
 [ ] Utilize a Large Language Model (e.g., via Gemini API) to generate summaries from transcripts.